pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-retentionlabel-remove.md

 : The url of the web.

 `--folderUrl [folderUrl]`
-: The server-relative URL of the folder of which the label should be removed.
+: The site- or server relative URL of the folder of which the label should be removed.
 Specify either `folderUrl` or `folderId` but not both.

 `-i, --folderId [folderId]`
 : The UniqueId (GUID) of the folder of which the label should be removed.
 Specify either `folderUrl` or `folderId` but not both.